Do you feel you’re not generating enough ROI from digital marketing efforts?

 Here’s a crash course on SEO:

 - Select keywords [actually keyword phrases] that match search terms for your target audience.
-Use Keyword Planner, a free Google tool within their advertising planform.
+Use Keyword Planner, a free Google tool within their advertising platform.
 Look for keywords, you’ll need 20+, that have high search traffic and low competition.
 There’s no magic formula here, just try to balance out these two criteria.

 - Use keywords liberally throughout your site and in your content — just beware of keyword stuffing

 - Install, or have your developer install, a good SEO plugin for your blog.
-I use Yoast’s SEO Plugin, but I’ve also heard good things about All in One SEO Plugin.
+I use Yoast’s SEO Plugin, but I’ve also heard good things about the All in One SEO Plugin.

 - Work to get authentic backlinks to your content.
 Use the link to get ideas on how to generate backlinks.